- 50g wild garlic

 - 3-4 tbsp butter or olive oil

-- Asparagus or purple sprouting broccoli, to serve
+- Charred asparagus or purple sprouting broccoli, to serve (optional)

-1. Bring a pot of water to a boil, add a pinch of salt, and blanch the garlic leaves for 30 secs.
-Lightly rinse with cold water.
+1. Bring a large pan of water to a boil, add a pinch of salt, and blanch the garlic leaves for 30 secs.
+Drain and lightly rinse with cold water.
 Squeeze out as much water as possible.
 Finely chop.

-2. Mix the ricotta, egg yolk, cheese, salt, and chopped garlic leaves.
+2. Mix the ricotta, egg yolk, parmesan and chopped garlic leaves together with a pinch of salt.
 Grate in the zest of the lemon.
 Add 50g of flour and gently mix.
-Depending on the water content of your ricotta, you may need to add more flour, but it shouldn’t form a solid dough–it should be a wet mixture.
+Depending on the water content of your ricotta, you may need to add more flour, but it shouldn’t form a solid dough – it should be a wet mixture.

-3. Bring a large pot of salted water to a boil while shaping the gnocchi.
-Flour a board/surface generously.
-Place a spoonful of the gnocchi mixture on top.
-Sprinkle some flour over the top and gently roll into a snake, about 2-2.5cm wide.
-Cut into 3cm (1") long pieces.
+3. Bring a fresh pan of salted water to the boil while shaping the gnocchi.
+Dust a board or work surface generously with flour.
+Place a large spoonful of the gnocchi mixture on the flour.
+Sprinkle some flour over the top and gently roll into a snake, about 2-2½cm wide.
+Cut into 3cm long pieces.
 Repeat with the remaining mixture.

-5. Melt the remaining butter to drizzled over the top, or use olive oil.
-Finish with a fresh dusting of Parmesan and a sprinkling of fresh mint, basil or tarragon leaves.
-Pair with charred asparagus or purple sprouting broccoli.
+6. Melt the remaining butter to drizzle over the top, or use extra virgin olive oil.
+Finish with a fresh dusting of parmesan and a sprinkling of fresh basil or chervil leaves.
+Serve with charred asparagus or purple sprouting broccoli, if liked.